Skip to content

 Selling homes that need to be demolished can be challenging for real estate agents.
 There are safety issues and other potential risks to consider.

-If you want to minimize your chance of facing a lawsuit, here are 6 pitfalls real estate professionals should watch out for when selling homes that need to be demolished.
+If you want to minimize your chance of facing a lawsuit, here are 6 pitfalls real estate professionals should watch out for when showing and selling homes that need to be demolished.

 1. Not Fully Understanding What’s Wrong with the Property